lamg/pmproxy/pmproxy.md

 ## Commands accepted by managers

 - SessionMng
+  - open
+    - params: user, password
+    - returns: secret
+  - close
-  - open user password, returns secret
+    - params: secret
+  - show
-  - close secret
+    - params: secret
-  - if admin then (show secret)
+    - spec: if the user in secret is an administrator then show the opened sessions

 - simpleRSpec
-  - if admin then (add secret pos rule)
+  - add
+    - params: secret, pos, rule
+    - spec: if the user in secret is an administrator then add rule
+  - del
+    - params: secret, pos, rule
-  - if admin then (del secret pos)
+    - spec: if the user in secret is an administrator then delete rule

+- manager
+  - add
+    - params: secret, type, name, args
+    - spec: adds a manager if secret is from an administrator with the type, name and interpreting the specific args
+    - types:
+      - sm: SessionMng
+        - params: Active Directory (AD) address, AD user, AD password, administrators list
+      - tr: trCons
+        - params: RSpan
+      - bw: bwCons
+        - params: amount, duration
+      - dw: dwnCons
+        - params: IPUser name, limit
+      - cn: connCons
+        - params: limit
+      - id: idCons
+        - params: none
+      - ng: negCons
+        - params: none
+  - del
+    - params: secret, name
+    - spec: deletes the manager with that name if the secret is from an administrator